Liover Peguero Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks ninth among all league pitching staffs.
+- The Braves' 3.93 team ERA ranks ninth across all MLB pitching staffs.

-- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in baseball.
+- The Braves allow the fifth-fewest home runs in baseball (123 total, 1.1 per game).

-- Chirinos (5-4) gets the starting nod for the Braves in his seventh start of the season.
-He has a 4.42 ERA in 71 1/3 innings pitched, with 39 strikeouts.
+- Fried (3-1) takes the mound for the Braves in his seventh start of the season.
+He has a 1.69 ERA in 32 2/3 innings pitched, with 33 strikeouts.

-- The right-hander's most recent appearance was on Wednesday against the Los Angeles Angels, when he went five innings, surrendering three earned runs while giving up six hits.
+- The left-hander last pitched on Friday against the Chicago Cubs, when he tossed six scoreless innings while giving up three hits.

-- The 29-year-old has an ERA of 4.42, with 4.9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .258 batting average against him.
+- The 29-year-old has an ERA of 1.69, with 9.3 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .217 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.